ConnorDonegan/Stan-IAR/README.md

 }
 ```

-The previous three functions are stored in a file named
+All of the Stan functions specified above are stored in the file named
 “icar-functions.stan”.

 ### Putting it all together